peel1/Insta-Checker/README.md

 Instagram Account checker that will check username/email:password to see if the account credentials are correct.
 Then it will write sucessful username:passwords to a file called Accounts.txt.
 Any optimization or code clean-ups are welcome just open a Issue and explain and ill edit if i see fit and will credit you.

 ## Note
-use of VPN is advised for your security however you cant get rate limited using this method so it is not essential
+The use of VPN is advised for your security however you cant get rate limited using this method so it is not essential

 ### Installation
 Linux: